EdgarAllenExile/notehub/01. Inbox/maui-misc.md

 I think you probably can't give it a straight up memory stream, but that would be more interesting.

+What I am not overly sure of, is how to resize the resulting images.

 ## Maui Shapes & Esri Shapes

 Maui.Contols.Polygons, polygons are composed of a collection of points, the PointsCollection.